Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Experiments

 \textbf{Training Dynamics.} Figure~\ref{fig:training_curve} tracks three stability indicators across training: entropy, solution length, and accuracy.
 CoNL exhibits stable dynamics across all metrics, closely matching ground-truth RL.
 SRT shows increasing instability—entropy fluctuates erratically, solution length spikes unpredictably, and accuracy degrades after initial improvement.
 This instability stems from SRT's majority-voting signals, which can reinforce incorrect solutions when the majority converges on errors.
 In contrast, CoNL's diagnostic rewards provide cleaner training signals by explicitly measuring critique effectiveness through solution improvement.

 \textbf{Critique Quality Analysis.} Beyond training stability, we analyze the learned critiques' effectiveness.
 Table~\ref{tab:critique_analysis} shows critique impact on solution correctness.
 On DeepMath, which contains standard problems, the model successfully corrects 82.4\% of initially incorrect solutions.
 On the significantly harder AIME 2025 benchmark, the correction rate is 41.2\%, reflecting the inherent difficulty of synthesizing correct proofs for complex problems compared to recognizing errors.
 Crucially, \method{} demonstrates high safety, with a Harm Rate of only 3.1\% on DeepMath and 9.4\% on AIME.
 This indicates that the model rarely degrades correct solutions through misguided critiques.
 This low false-positive rate implies that the model has learned to be conservative, only altering its answer when the critique is logically grounded, rather than randomly changing answers due to uncertainty.
+The pre-training Multi-Agent Debate baseline reaches 70.8 Pass@1 on DeepMath; \method{} lifts this to 87.1 (+16.3), so the same multi-agent setup gains substantially once the diagnostic reward is applied.

+\textbf{Judge Quality on RewardBench-2.} The diagnostic reward is designed to train evaluation skill, not only generation.
+To test this directly, we evaluate the trained policy as a judge on RewardBench-2~\cite{malik2025rewardbench2}, a benchmark for LLM-as-judge capability across six categories.
+We evaluate Qwen3-8B before and after \method{} training, using the model directly as a judge on each pairwise comparison.
+As shown in Table~\ref{tab:rewardbench2}, overall accuracy improves by 6.3 points (52.3 to 58.6), with consistent gains across every category and the largest improvements on Math (+7.3) and Ties (+7.5)---the categories that most directly reward fine-grained discrimination. \method{} is not designed to replace dedicated reward models, but the same training that improves generation also improves judging.

 \textbf{Case Studies.} Appendix~\ref{app:case_studies} provides three detailed conversation traces illustrating different dynamics: (1) successful diagnosis where Agent 2 identifies a counting error in Agent 0's solution, Agent 0 revises and fixes it, causing Agent 0's score to increase from $V^{\text{init}}=0.43$ to $V^{\text{final}}=0.71$, rewarding Agent 2 for the helpful critique; (2) failed critique where Agent 1 critiques Agent 3's correct proof with invalid reasoning, other agents recognize the critique is flawed, and Agent 3's score remains high ($V^{\text{init}}=0.82 \to V^{\text{final}}=0.80$), awarding Agent 1 near-zero reward; and (3) consensus convergence where initially dispersed opinions coalesce around the correct answer after productive critiques.